Dr-Shab/HouseholdChoresBot/README.md

 which is then used to directly log in the next time.
 This works as long as you do not manually log out from your phone.

 #### Simple Website
 At / a beautiful relaxing website is served.
+Accessible via your public domain, if you bought one or otherwise over localhost.
-Accessible via the public address happycastle.ch It is run as a docker container on it's own and will be needed for roomates to checkin for work.
+It is run as a docker container on it's own and will be needed for roomates to checkin for work.

 #### Docker Compose